National Interest Waiver: Everything You Need to Know

 - Certification, license or professional accreditation for a pursuit or occupation related to the petitioner’s exceptional ability.

 - Documentation or other evidence indicating that the foreign national has received a salary, stipend or other compensation for skills or services that clearly demonstrate the exceptional ability.

 - Evidence that the foreign national is a member in good standing of a professional association related to their exceptional ability.

 - Receipt of awards, achievements, or other significant recognition that the foreign national has made advances or contributions to their field, industry or pursuit by business organizations, peers, professional associations, or governmental agencies.

 Legal Help in Filing National Interest Waiver Information

 If you need help understanding the national interest waiver or have any other legal need, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.